MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-retail-analysis.md

 1. When you're ready, return to the dashboard.

-## Dive deeper into the data
+## Use Q&A to dig deeper in the dashboard

-Now let's explore on a more detailed level, looking at the districts' performances.
+No matter whether you downloaded the dashboard or created your own, you can use Q&A in the dashboard to discover other details in the data.
+Let's explore on a more detailed level, looking at the districts' performances.

 1. On the dashboard, select the **This Year's Sales, Last Year's Sales** tile, which opens the **District Monthly Sales** page of the report.